PeterOyelegbin/alx-higher_level_programming/0x00-python-hello_world/README.md

 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those! guillaume@ubuntu:~/py/0x00$'''
-Repo:
+### Repo:

-GitHub repository: alx-higher_level_programming
+* GitHub repository: alx-higher_level_programming
-Directory: 0x00-python-hello_world
+* Directory: 0x00-python-hello_world
-File: 9-easter_egg.py
+* File: 9-easter_egg.py

 ## 10. Linked list cycle
 mandatory
-Technical interview preparation:
+### Technical interview preparation:

-You are not allowed to google anything
+* You are not allowed to google anything
 Whiteboard first
-This task and all future technical interview prep tasks will include checks for the efficiency of your solution, i.e. is your solution’s runtime fast enough, does your solution require extra memory usage / mallocs, etc.
+* This task and all future technical interview prep tasks will include checks for the efficiency of your solution, i.e. is your solution’s runtime fast enough, does your solution require extra memory usage / mallocs, etc.
 Write a function in C that checks if a singly linked list has a cycle in it.

-Prototype: int check_cycle(listint_t *list);
+* Prototype: int check_cycle(listint_t *list);
 Return: 0 if there is no cycle, 1 if there is a cycle
 Requirements:

-Only these functions are allowed: write, printf, putchar, puts, malloc, free carrie@ubuntu:~/0x00$ cat lists.h
+'''Only these functions are allowed: write, printf, putchar, puts, malloc, free carrie@ubuntu:~/0x00$ cat lists.h
 #ifndef LISTS_H
 #define LISTS_H

-'''#include <stdlib.h>
+#include <stdlib.h>

 /**
  * struct listint_s - singly linked list